 The movie starts with a man and a woman walking through a subway.
 It’s obvious that they have been on a night out and have enjoyed themselves.
-They come across various people in the subway which in a western society we would consider undesirables, drug users, drunks and beggars.
-It’s obvious that the man and woman look down on these people as they walk towards the subway.
+They come across various people in the subway which in western society we would consider undesirables, drug users, drunks, and beggars.
+It’s obvious that the man and woman look down on these people as they walk toward the subway.
 A man even comes up and asks the man for change but he rudely sends him away.

 While they’re on the subway a man steals the women’s purse and Paul (the man) rushes after him, the chase continues until they reach the inter-joining part between the carriages.

 The man is stabbed and we are then taken to a flashback scene where we see the man as a child.
 With another child.
 We first see Paul and Anthony when they enter a Junk Yard full of scrapped cars.
 They’re only about 12 in this scene and it clearly shows as the boys run through the park joyfully smashing up the already decrepit vehicles.

 We see how careless and innocent Paul and Anthony are through their actions in this scene and it shows that their view of the world is the same as most youths of that age.
 Whilst smashing some of the already worn-out cars the two boys come across an old caravan, appearing disused at first.
 The boys laugh as Anthony smashes the window but then a scream emerges from the caravan, it’s a man.
 He points a gun at the boys as they run off.

 Shortly after we see Anthony and Paul return to what appears to be Anthony’s house.
 He rings the doorbell and a figure promptly appears on the glass pane, it’s Anthony’s mother.
 She opens the window and hands, Anthony, a note, telling them to get himself some food.